 Hours: Monday-Wednesday: 12:00-4:40pm; Friday: 12:00-4:30pm; or by appointment The NIU Blackwell History of Education Museum is a non-profit organization dedicated to promoting interest in the history of American education.
 The Blackwell has a collection items such as text books, slates, pens, inkwells, student work, and report cards.
 The museum also has a life-size display of a dame school.

 Calumet City Historical Society & Museum

-An 1836 log cabin is located in Veteran's Park at Burnham & 167th (Heritage Drive) where our annual festival in September is held with entertainment & food.
+An 1836 log cabin is located next to Veteran's Park at Burnham Avenue & 166th (Heritage Drive) where our annual festival in September is held with entertainment & food.
 Our museum at 760 Wentworth Avenue, Calumet City, Illinois has exhibits of local interest.

-National Shrine of St. Therese
+Carmelite Campus National Shrine of St. Therese

 The National Shrine of St. Therese is a Roman Catholic shrine, chapel, and museum dedicated to St. Therese of Lisieux.
 The Shrine is home to the most wonderful collection of relics, personal effects and memorabilia of Therese outside of France.
-Tours of the Shrine are available for groups of 20 or more, including a private tour of an exact replica of St. Therese's monastery cell in France.
+The Shrine chapel celebrates Mass every weekday at 11:30 am.
+Tours are available for groups of 20 or more, including a private tour of an exact replica of St. Therese's monastery cell in France.
 The shrine sits peacefully on a 50-acre estate owned and operated by the Carmelites of the Most Pure Heart of Mary.
 Adjacent to the Shrine is the Carmelite Spiritual Center, offering meeting room rental, lodging, meals and spiritual retreats as well as organized Shrine tours.

 Swedish American Museum